Author: Dick Perry

 The best electric high speeds were achieved by Pete Mazur from Sugar Grove, Illinois, and Eric Conley in Class I and Class II at 102 mph, but the highest speed of the Nats was Burt Brokaw from Tucson, Arizona, at 105 mph in Class I with a gas engine.
 Even Eric's great Class II electric score of 443.7 was 20 points behind his gas-powered Class I performance of 463.4.

-The electric models at the Nats all used four-cell series (4S) LiPo batteries.
+The electric models at the Nats used four-cell (4S) LiPo batteries.
 Most motors were rated at approximately 1,400 Kv.
 The largest-capacity battery was 5,000 mAh, with the next largest at 3,900 mAh.
-The largest ESC capacity was in Eric’s Class II at 150 amps.
-Pete’s 100-amp ESC cut off on one flight because of excessive current draw.
+The largest ESC capacity was in Eric's Class II at 150 amps.
+Pete's 100-amp ESC cut off on one flight because of excessive current draw.
 Changing propellers solved that problem.
 Lower-capacity ESCs on other models produced lower high-speed scores.
-Pete and Eric both topped 100 mph with electric motors.
+Aircraft flown by Pete and Eric topped 100 mph with electric motors.

-The gas-powered Class II event was disappointing, with many of the entries not flying because of pre-Nats damage that could not be repaired in time or failures at the Nats itself.
+The gas-powered Class II event was disappointing, with many of the entries not flying because of pre-Nats damage that could not be repaired in time, or failures at the competition itself.

 Paul Kegel of Fargo, North Dakota, who competed with the model he also flies in Nostalgia, took first place.
 His Douglas AD Skyraider, with a 30-inch wingspan and a Royal .45 engine that runs on suction, made a beautiful flight, reminding me of past decades of Carrier flying.
-Again, reliability and not sheer performance carried the day.
+Reliability, and not sheer performance, carried the day.

 In terms of aircraft modeled, the MO-1 was the most popular subject, but only in the Class I and Class II events.
 There were both gas- and electric-powered MO-1s entered, with eight models in all events.
 Some did double duty in electric Class I and Class II.